Contact tracing and the venue check-in function are 2 separate ways that the app protects you from coronavirus (COVID-19).

 check into venues when there is an official NHS QR code poster on display

 When you have contact tracing switched on, your app will use Bluetooth to know when it has come into close contact with other nearby app users.
 ‘Close contact’ is generally 2 metres for 15 minutes or more.
-If any of those nearby app users later test positive for coronavirus, you will receive an alert with advice to self-isolate and book a test.
+If any of those nearby app users later test positive for coronavirus, you will receive an alert to book a test and, if you are not fully vaccinated, you will be advised to self-isolate.
 The alerts are based on a ‘risk-scoring algorithm’ developed by scientific experts.

 When you check into venues using the app and official NHS QR code posters, this data is held on your phone.